Home Farm F.C.: Split

 In 1999 when the sponsorship deal with Everton collapsed, Home Farm decided to abandon their League of Ireland ambitions.
 However Ronan Seery, the club's chief executive officer, persuaded the club to sell their franchise to him.
 This effectively resulted in a split within the club.
 Seery subsequently formed a new professional team, Home Farm Fingal.
 Fingal is an old name for an area corresponding approximately with Northside Dublin.
 They took Home Farm Everton's place for the 1999–2000 season before changing their name to Dublin City in 2001.
-Meanwhile, the amateur and youth sections began playing once again as Home Farm F.C. and their senior team entered the Leinster Senior League.
+Meanwhile, the amateur and youth sections of the club began playing once again as Home Farm F.C. and their senior team entered the Leinster Senior League.

-Home Farm U14s
+Aftermath of the split

-Despite the decline of Home Farm's senior team, the U14s continued strongly, playing regularly in the Dublin and District Schoolboy League.

-During the 1990s under coach Paddy Hilliard they went unbeaten for five years and under Gerry Garvan they were unbeaten for a further three years between 1999 and 2002.
-Along the way they won the Schoolboys FAI Cup twice.
-In 2002, Garvan took his team to play a Celtic youth team in Glasgow and Darren O'Dea scored twice as Home Farm won 2–0.
-O'Dea, Diarmuid O'Carroll, Gary Walsh and Gareth Christie were already being tracked by Celtic youth development officer, Tommy Burns, and all four were subsequently offered contracts.
-In addition Ipswich Town became the latest English club to recognise Home Farm's potential and they signed up goalkeeper Shane Supple, defender Michael Synnott and midfielder Owen Garvan.
-Another member of the team Chris McCann signed for Burnley.
+Despite the split in Home Farm's senior team, the club continued to perform strongly at underage level where they played in the Dublin and District Schoolboy League.
+Under Gerry Garvan, their youth team went unbeaten for three years between 1999 and 2002.
+During this period, the under-14 team won the Schoolboys FAI Goodson Cup twice.
+In 2002, Garvan's team travelled to Glasgow, where they beat a Celtic youth team 2–0, with Darren O'Dea scoring twice.
+Four of the Home Farm youth squad – O'Dea, Diarmuid O'Carroll, Gary Walsh and Gareth Christie – were already being tracked by Celtic youth development officer Tommy Burns and all four were subsequently offered contracts by the Scottish club.
+Three more squad members joined Ipswich Town – with goalkeeper Shane Supple, defender Michael Synnott and midfielder Owen Garvan signing for the English club – while another member of the team, Chris McCann, signed for Burnley.

+Modern era

+In February 2009, Home Farm agreed a three-year deal with Portsmouth F.C. for the English club to fund Home Farm's youth development system.
+In return, Home Farm's players would be offered to join Pompey's academy.
+In July of the same year, Carl Walshe and Chinedu Vine joined Portsmouth as first year scholars.

+The club merged with Whitehall neighbours Belgrove F.C. and entered the 2014 FAI Cup competing as Belgrove/Home Farm F.C.

+In December 2025, Home Farm were one of 15 clubs accepted into the FAI National League, a new step in the Republic of Ireland football league pyramid, due to begin in Autumn 2026.
+On 26 July 2026, the club announced Gavin Peers as their manager for the first National League season.

+Grounds

+Home Farm play their home matches at Whitehall Stadium.
+After leaving Tolka Park in 1989, Home Farm moved up the road to Whitehall Stadium, which had previously been the club's underage venue.